cdchase/puppet-resolve-test/README.md

 Using this simple repo with one of JetBrains IDE's with the Puppet plugin you can demonstrate the interference with the presence of a `.fixtures.yml` file.

 ## Steps to reproduce
-1. If you use the IDE and Add dependencies as usual from project menu, a `.dependencies` directory will be created with the contents of the one demonstration module and its dependencies.
+1. If you use the IDE (observed in both WebStorm & PHPStorm) and Add dependencies as usual from project menu, a `.dependencies` directory will be created with the contents of the one demonstration module and its dependencies.
 2. If you then  look at `manifests/resolve-test.pp` you will find that reference to the dependent module is indicated as ***Can't resolve class definition*** and the specified parameters are marked as ***Can't resolve class parameter***.
 3. If you then REMOVE the (empty!) `.fixtures.yml` file, the above errors are fixed.